Hakon/reefpoints/_posts/2012-02-20-rails-engines-and-monkey-patching.md

 This simple pattern can be applied to the controllers, mailers, etc... any class you want to actually extend from the engine instead of overwrite entirely.

+Finally, I'd like the address a question I'm sure some of you have.
+Why not subclass?
+For this engine the `Invitable::InvitationsController` is expecting a class of `Invitation` within the context of the `Invitable` module.
+So if I were to subclass

+{% highlight ruby %}
+class Inivtation < Inivitable::Invitation
+{% endhighlight %}

+You would then have to subclass the controller

+{% highlight ruby %}
+class InvitationsController < Invitable::InvitationsController
+{% endhighlight %}

+And because the `InvitationsController` is referencing `InvitationMailer` within the context of the `Invitable` module you would have to subclass the mailer

+{% highlight ruby %}
+class InvitationMailer < Invitable::InvitationMailer
+{% endhighlight %}

+Finally, because you've subclassed the controller the mount in `routes.rb` becomes meaningless.
+If you head down the subclass path you defeat the purpose of using the engine in the first place.